What Stem Cells Really Are + How To Boost Them Naturally For Regenerative Health

-The results of a new study showing that fasting for 24 hours boosted the stem cell activity in mice recently blasted the headlines of every major news outlet.
-And while the actual study is a bit dense and difficult for anyone who's not a doctor or researcher to understand, being familiar with what stem cells are, why you might want more of them, and natural and safe ways to boost your own stem cell activity are timely topics that all of us should know.
+The actual study (again, a preclinical mechanistic study in mice) is a bit dense and techinical for anyone who's not a researcher to understand.
+Yet being familiar with what stem cells are, why you might want more of them, and natural and safe ways to increase stem cell activity are timely topics that all of us should know.

 So what are stem cells, anyway?